cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 #### Command Line Integration

-Client applications could write a new command to launch a Rosetta API server process:
+Client application developers can write a new command to launch a Rosetta API server as a separate process too:

 ```
 func NewRosettaServiceCmd() *cobra.Command {